-6 Second Revised Stipulations at ¶16.
+6 Stipulations of the Parties (Stipulations) at ¶1.

-7 The term "Medicare Contractor" historically refers to both Fiscal Intermediaries (FI's) and Medicare Administrative Contractors (MAC's), as CMS' payment and audit functions under the Medicare program were historically contracted first, to organizations called FIs, and now these functions are contracted with organizations called MAC's.
+7 The term "Medicare Contractor" historically refers to both Fiscal Intermediaries (FIs) and Medicare Administrative Contractors (MAC's), as CMS' payment and audit functions under the Medicare program were historically contracted first, to organizations called FIs, and now these functions are contracted with organizations called MAC's.